JetBrains/intellij-platform-plugin-template/README.md

 provided by the [gradle-intellij-plugin][gh:gradle-intellij-plugin].
 The [Release](.github/workflows/release.yml)
 workflow automates this process by running the task when a new release appears in the GitHub Releases section.

-The Authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which has to be acquired through the Secrets section of the repository Settings.
+The authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which has to be acquired through the Secrets section of the repository Settings.

 ![Settings > Secrets][file:settings-secrets.png]